AlfonsoElsea/drones/README.md

 ENDPOINTS
-allow to register a drone and show a list of drones /api/drones/ show the specified drone /api/drones/<drone_id>
+Allow to register a drone and show a list of drones

+/api/drones/

+Show the specified drone

+/api/drones/<drone_id>

+Show a list of available drones

+/api/available-drones/

-show a list of available drones /api/available-drones/ show the load of specified drone /api/check-load-drones/<drone_id>
+Show the load of specified drone

+/api/check-load-drones/<drone_id>

-show battery level of specified drone /api/check-battery-drones/<drone_id>
+Show battery level of specified drone

+/api/check-battery-drones/<drone_id>

-allow to register a medication and show a list of medications /api/medication/ show the specified medication /api/medication/<medication_id>
+Allow to register a medication and show a list of medications

+/api/medication/

+Show the specified medication

+/api/medication/<medication_id>

-allow to load a drone with a medication and show the list of loads /api/load/ show the specified load /api/load/<load_id>
+Allow to load a drone with a medication and show the list of loads

+/api/load/

+Show the specified load

+/api/load/<load_id>